ducky64/ducky64.github.io/docs/index.md

 ### CalSol
 I've been part of the [UC Berkeley Solar Vehicle Team](https://calsol.berkeley.edu/) (we design, build, test, and race solar racing cars) since my first year in undergraduate.
 Some of our design materials are [open source on GitHub](https://github.com/CalSol), including [firmware shared libraries](https://github.com/CalSol/calsol-fw-libs) and our [hands-on electronics training lab for new members](https://github.com/CalSol/braintrain).

+There is a good deal of crossover between my research projects and CalSol projects, with the active battery balancing system (on [Zephyr](https://calsol.berkeley.edu/vehicles/)) containing RTL written in Chisel and tested with ChiselTest, and with the [lights controller](https://github.com/BerkeleyHCI/PolymorphicBlocks/tree/uist20-submit/examples/test_high_switch) and [datalogger](https://github.com/BerkeleyHCI/PolymorphicBlocks/tree/uist20-submit/examples/test_datalogger) on [Tachyon](https://calsol.berkeley.edu/vehicles/)) having their PCBs designed in Polymorphic Blocks.

 Engineering aside, I've served as treasurer for many years, automating reimbursements paperwork generation with Python.
 Unsurprisingly, it turns out that purchasing and reimbursements are kind of important for a physical project as large as CalSol.